Iq8x7rm/CustomerServiceChat/README.md

 # CustomerServiceChat

-Much code, including the code for serverThread extends thread and clientThread extends thread, was taken from a college class.
+Much code, which includes the code for serverThread extends thread and clientThread extends thread, was taken from a college class.

 CustomerServiceServer and CustomerServiceClient applications allow communication between a